 II.
-From The Stanford Encyclopedia of Philosophy
+From The Stanford Encyclopedia

-Included here is only a part of their entry on "War," first a summary of The Ethics of War and Peace in which the three traditions of thought-Just War Theory, Realism, and Pacifism-is introduced.
-Just War Theory is divided into three parts: jus ad bellum which concerns the justice of going to war; jus in bello which concerns justice within war; and jus post bellum which concerns questions of justice regarding the end of war.
-I have only included the first section, jus ad bellum.
-I have also included the section on War Realism.
-For the full entry go to: http://plato.stanford.edu/entries/war/
+Included here is only a part of their entry on "War," first a summary of The Ethics of War and Peace in which the three traditions of thought-Realism, Pacifism, and Just War Theory-is introduced.
+Then I have included their summary of jus ad bellum to compare with the summary in The Encyclopedia of War and Ethics as well as O'Brien's summary.
+I have also included the section on War Realism-those who think wars are not properly classified as just or unjust.
+I have not included the section on jus in bello or the section on-jus post bellum-a third component of Just Way Theory.
+You can find the complete entry here:

+http://plato.stanford.edu/entries/war/